 All too often, unless you are able to build your own house from the ground up, you may not get exactly what you are looking for when it comes to the bathroom.
 Maybe the tile is old and outdated, or the color scheme is all wrong, or the hardware is not your style.
 Whatever the problem, you don’t have to strip out the entire room, and your bank account, to have the bathroom you want.
 Oftentimes a few small changes can make all the difference.
 Here are five easy and inexpensive bathroom remodeling ideas for transforming your bathroom into one you love.
 Don’t forget to do your research and look for the best bathroom contractors in your area.”

 1. Painting the Walls

-Whether your walls are plain white or covered in wall paper, making a change in the color can make a dramatic change.
-If there is old wallpaper that is peeling and water stained, peel it off and paint the walls a color you prefer.
-Paint the trim around the floor, ceiling doors and windows a different color than the walls for an extra pop.
+Whether your walls are plain white or covered in wallpaper, making a change in color can make a dramatic change.
+If there is old wallpaper that is peeling and water stained, peel it off and paint the walls the color you prefer.
+Paint the trim around the floor, ceiling doors, and windows a different color than the walls for an extra pop.
 Just keep in mind the amount of moisture found in a bathroom and invest in a good quality satin finish paint, and perhaps even a special paint that will resist mold on the ceiling.
-Also, since you have to remove the outlet and switch covers to paint, go ahead and replace them with new ones that will compliment the color of the walls.
+Also, since you have to remove the outlet and switch covers to paint, go ahead and replace them with new ones that will complement the color of the walls.
 While time-consuming, painting is often the cheapest, and possibly most effective, option that can make a great difference.